Canon G7 X Mark II vs Nikon Df

 |15.||Sony RX100 IV||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 |16.||Sony RX100 III||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the G7X Mark II offers wifi support, while the Df does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Nikon Df (unlike the G7X Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The Df is a recent model that features in the current product line-up of Nikon.
-In contrast, the G7X Mark II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
+Both the G7X Mark II and the Df have been discontinued, but can regularly be found used on eBay.
+The G7X Mark II was replaced by the Canon G7 X Mark III, while the Df does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Which of the two cameras – the Canon G7 X Mark II or the Nikon Df – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon PowerShot G7 X Mark II:

 - More detail: Offers more megapixels (20 vs 16.2MP) with a 11% higher linear resolution.

 - Broader imaging potential: Can record not only still images but also 1080/60p movies.